Pistachio Cookies (Italian-Style with Real Pistachios)

 Recipe Tips

-- Grind, Don’t Paste – Pulse pistachios in a food processor until fine flour, but stop before they turn into a paste.
+- Grind, Don’t Paste: Pulse the pistachios in a food processor until finely ground, stopping as soon as they resemble flour.
+Over-processing will release the oils and turn them into a paste.

 I recommend using unsalted, raw pistachios for the best flavor and texture.
 If you only have salted pistachios, reduce the added salt in the recipe to avoid an overly salty cookie.

-You can substitute pistachio flour for the ground pistachios in this recipe.
-However, it is expensive- for the best texture and balance, I recommend using a mix of pistachio flour and almond flour to keep the cookies soft and light.
+Yes, you can substitute pistachio flour for the ground pistachios in this recipe.
+However, it is expensive.
+Also, for the best texture and balance, I recommend using a mix of pistachio flour and almond flour to keep the cookies soft and light.
 Too much pistachio flour can make them dense!

 More Italian Cookie Recipes